li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 ![](regression-analysis_files/figure-gfm/income-sex-plot-1.png)<!-- -->

 From the above plots, there seems to be a weak linear relationship between the response and predictor variables.
+No non-linear patterns (i.e. quadratic relationships) appear.

 ### 3.2 Constant Variance